Sie befinden sich hier:

 Supplementary Child Allowance

-Child supplement is paid to parents who earn enough for themselves but whose income is not or only just enough to cover all the needs of their family.
-Child supplement amounts to 205 euros maximum per month and per child.
+The child supplement is paid to parents who would earn enough for just themselves, but whose income is not or is only barely enough to cover all the family’s needs.
+The child supplement amounts to a maximum of 292 euros per month per child.
 It is paid for each unmarried child under 25 years of age if the following conditions are met: You receive child benefit for the child concerned.
 Your income does not fall below a certain minimum income threshold.
 This minimum gross income threshold is 900 euros for couples and 600 euros for single parents.

-Further extensive information on the individual benefits and services is also available in the Familienportal (Family Portal) of the Federal Ministry for Family Affairs.
-Please also use the online info tool of the Federal Ministry for Family Affairs.
-Based on only a few bits of information you can find out for which family benefits and services you are eligible.
+Further details on the individual benefits and services are also available in the Familienportal (Family Portal) of the Federal Ministry for Family Affairs.
+Please also use the online infotool of the Federal Ministry for Family Affairs.
+By providing a few details, you can find out which family benefits you may be eligible to receive.